Oxyrhynchus: Archaeological excavation

 In 1882, Egypt, while still nominally part of the Ottoman Empire, came under effective British rule, and British archaeologists began the systematic exploration of the country.
 Because Oxyrhynchus was not considered an Ancient Egyptian site of any importance, it was neglected until 1896, when two young excavators, Bernard Pyne Grenfell and Arthur Surridge Hunt, both fellows of The Queen's College, Oxford, began to excavate it.
 "My first impressions on examining the site were not very favourable," wrote Grenfell.
 "The rubbish mounds were nothing but rubbish mounds."
 However, they very soon realized what they had found.
 The unique combination of climate and circumstance had left at Oxyrhynchus an unequalled archive of the ancient world.
 "The flow of papyri soon became a torrent," Grenfell recalled.
 "Merely turning up the soil with one's boot would frequently disclose a layer."

-The classical author who has most benefited from the finds at Oxyrhynchus is the Athenian playwright Menander (342–291 BC), whose comedies were very popular in Hellenistic times and whose works are frequently found in papyrus fragments.
-Menander's plays found in fragments at Oxyrhynchus include Misoumenos, Dis Exapaton, Epitrepontes, Karchedonios, Dyskolos and Kolax.
-The works found at Oxyrhynchus have greatly raised Menander's status among classicists and scholars of Greek theatre.

 There is an on-line table of contents briefly listing the type of contents of each papyrus or fragment.